Quick: if you had to say what the most important learning metric is for your online course… what would you say?

 Table of Contents

-The 4 Primary Learning Metrics to Track for Your Online Courses
+The 4 Primary Learning Metrics to Measure for Your Online Courses

 1. Student Progress

 Tracking student progress on a lesson or module basis might not be the most important metric on its own.
-However, it will give you valuable data to work with as you start diving deeper.
+However, it will give you valuable data to work with as you start diving deeper into your data.

 On a basic level, students who progress through your course consistently and at a good pace are most likely engaged and invested in your course material.

-After all, the benefits of an LMS for students start with the first time a student logs into your course platform.
+After all, the benefits of an LMS for students start with the first time a student logs into your course platform or learning management system.
 If you can’t get them to come back, then you’ve already lost the learning metrics game.

-Presumably, you’re already tracking progress in your ecourse.
+Presumably, with your learning management system you’re already tracking progress in your ecourse.

 - Improving your onboarding sequence, to help students achieve a high level of commitment early on in the course